 Why does the OA keep most of it’s induction activities secret?

-First of all, the Order of the Arrow is not a secret organization.
-Rather, we recognize that an aura of mystery not only stimulated interest in the Lodge, but also helps new members feel proud of an accomplishment that is not achieved by every Scout.
+The Order of the Arrow is not a secret organization.
+Rather, we recognized & continue to uphold that an aura of mystery not only stimulated interest in the Lodge, but also helps new members feel proud of an accomplishment that is not achieved by every Scout.

 What is a chapter and how is the OA organized?